 Secondary School Report

-All candidates applying from secondary school should submit a secondary school report form to their guidance counselor, college advisor, or principal.
-Applicants may submit the Secondary School Report found on the Common Application.
+All candidates applying from secondary school should submit a school report form to their guidance counselor, college advisor, or principal.
+This can be submitted through the Common Application or using Mills' secondary school report form.

-Applicants are required to submit an academic letter of recommendation.
+All candidates are required to submit an academic letter of recommendation, preferrably from a teacher, counselor or school administrator.
+The letter can be submitted through the Common Application or by using the Mills College recommendation form.
 Additional letters of recommendation will also be considered.

 The College Board SAT Reasoning Test or the ACT is required for first-year applicants.
+The Admission Committee will consider the student's highest test scores from all test dates.
 Mills requires that applicants submit all scores from all test dates.
-The Admission Committee will consider the student's highest test scores from all test dates.
 A student’s overall record may be enhanced by the presentation of SAT Subject Tests.
 Exceptions may be made on a case-by-case basis for resumer students.
-Homeschooled students must submit the SAT Reasoning Test and two Subject Tests or submit the ACT Test.
+Homeschooled students must submit the SAT Reasoning Test and two Subject Tests or submit the ACT.
 Institution codes are 4485 for SAT and 0332 for ACT.

 A student’s extracurricular activities, including community service and/or work experiences, are considered as additional information.
 We particularly note students who have assumed leadership roles, or who have made positive contributions to their school or community.

 Students considering Mills are always welcome to visit the campus.
-Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admission.
-Overnight visits are arranged Monday through Thursday when classes are in session.
+Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admissions.
 In addition, special visit programs are held throughout the academic year.
-Contact the Office of Undergraduate Admission for more information.
+Contact the Office of Undergraduate Admissions for more information.